 - A frame rate cannot be associated with a specific video format (resolution).

-- For DASH services provisioning Adaptation Sets with frame rates restricted in one family (24Hz, 25/50Hz, 30/60Hz) may simplify switching between representations without complex frame rate adaption.
+- For DASH services provisioning Adaptation Sets with frame rates restricted in one family (24Hz, 25 and 50Hz, 30 Hz and 60Hz, 30/1.001 and 60/1.001) may simplify switching between representations without complex frame rate adaption.

 == SECOND CHANGE ==